Interested in Professional Counseling?

 In addition, many are reconsidering the role of work in their own lives.
 The “Great Resignation” in the United States saw a record 4.53 million workers quit their jobs in March 2022, beating the previous series high of 4.51 million in November 2021, according to the Job Openings and Labor Turnover Survey (JOLTS) released by the U.S. Department of Labor's Bureau of Labor Statistics.
 More than 44% of Americans also plan to quit their jobs for new employment in March 2022.
 There are few careers as fulfilling and meaningful as that of a professional counselor.

-Piedmont’s MA in Professional Counseling integrates innovative online learning strategies that create an inclusive learning community — connecting students with instructors, peers, and professionals in the field via live Zoom instructor office hours, live student cyber cafes, and live sessions with guest licensed counselors.
+Piedmont’s MA in Clinical & Mental Health Counseling integrates innovative online learning strategies that create an inclusive learning community — connecting students with instructors, peers, and professionals in the field via live Zoom instructor office hours, live student cyber cafes, and live sessions with guest licensed counselors.
 We’re also providing courses that are reflective of today’s environment.
 As a result of COVID-19, we now offer Telemental Health Counseling as a required course in our degree—preparing graduate students with the necessary knowledge, skills, and techniques to competently deliver this service online.

 Throughout the program, we also encourage students to engage in self-reflection.
 Piedmont graduates’ increased self-awareness fosters increased self-confidence with a diverse population of future clients.
 The program is focused on preparing graduates to compassionately counsel and advocate for clients struggling with a wide range of mental health needs.

-Piedmont Helps Launch Your Career in Professional Counseling
+Piedmont Helps Launch Your Career in Counseling

 - Bachelor's degree with a minimum cumulative grade point average of 3.0 or better on a 4.0 scale.